 If a student is suspected of reporting to the clinical or classroom setting in an impaired condition, the student will be required to report to the Crouse Employee Health Office or an outside agency (after hours) and will be tested immediately for drugs/alcohol.
-If the student refuses this test, he or she is subject to dismissal from the College.
+If the student refuses this test, they are subject to dismissal from the College.